mairooni/Flink-TornadoVM-Artifact/README.md

 export TORNADO_ROOT=path/to/Flink-TornadoVM-Artifact/TornadoVM
 ```

-Then run the `flink-management` script, located in the `scripts`, directory with the argument `deploy-tornado`.
+Then run the `flink-management` script, located in the `Flink-TornadoVM/scripts`, directory with the argument `deploy-tornado`.

 ```bash
 $ ./scripts/flink-management deploy-tornado